2023 MRI Machine

 ge-optima-450w

-Patients can enjoy a more comfortable experience for scans and technicians do not have to sacrifice image quality.
+This benefits both patient and provider as patients can enjoy a more comfortable scanning experience while technicians do not have to sacrifice image quality.

 Extremity MRI magnets range .2T to 1.5T.